 Event organizers across the world have generally demonstrated concern and a high regard for the health and safety of both fans and participants.
 One reason for this is that many of them are fearful that they will be accused of spreading the virus.
 Atalanta’s UEFA Champions League game against Valencia earlier this year has become notorious for this reason, inflicting not inconsiderable reputational damage upon the decision makers involved.

 Qatari World Cup organizers will surely be mindful of their reputation (and responsibilities), though it is important as well to remain mindful of people’s concerns about the virus.
-In one study undertaken in the United States at the start of the pandemic, 72% of the sports fans surveyed indicated that they would not return to watch sport in a stadium until a vaccine is made available.
+In one study undertaken in the United States at the start of the pandemic, 72 percent of the sports fans surveyed indicated that they would not return to watch sport in a stadium until a vaccine is made available.

 All of this poses some profound and complex issues for Qatar, a country that has spent billions of dollars on staging the 2022 World Cup—an event that is helping drive the country’s national development strategy and is intended to deliver a tangible return on investment.
 A tournament without fans would be a major blow to the country, not least in terms of the event’s immediate economic impact and its longer-term legacies.
 Equally, the ramifications for Qatari soft power and its nation branding aspirations would also be at risk.

 The challenge between now and during the 2022 World Cup is thus for Qatar to reassure football fans across the world that it is a COVID-safe country.
 This will involve understanding attitudes and behaviors among fans worldwide, and responding in a way that allays their fears about traveling to the country.
-Already, the Qatar Stars League is operating a 30% attendance cap both to control the spread of the virus and to allay the fan fears about attending matches.
+Already, the Qatar Stars League is operating a 30 percent attendance cap both to control the spread of the virus and to allay the fan fears about attending matches.

 Having built iconic stadiums and impressive accompanying infrastructure, the government in Doha needs to ensure, rather than assume, that fans will come.
 The next eighteen months are going to be crucially important for Qatar, the Supreme Committee for Delivery and Legacy, and everyone who wants a successful 2022 World Cup.